jlevy/og-equity-compensation/README.md

 the best resources are scattered about.
 Many blogs and articles focus only on a narrow topic, are getting older, or are on sites filled with ads or marketing copy.
-In contrast, the goals of this guide are to be **reliable** (written and reviewed by credible experts, and not written to promote any company or product), **practical** (including concrete details, advice, and pitfalls), **clear** (brief and precise), and **thoughtful** (giving context and multiple expert points of view, including on controversial
+In contrast, the goals of this Guide are to be **reliable** (written and reviewed by credible experts, and not written to promote any company or product), **practical** (including concrete details, advice, and pitfalls), **clear** (brief and precise), and **thoughtful** (giving context and multiple expert points of view, including on controversial